swansontec/cleaners/README.md

 }
 ```

-To grab these auto-generated types, just use code like the following:
+If you want to give names to these automatically-created types, use code like the following:

 ```typescript
 // Typescript: